cutecatfann/cutecatfann/README.md

 # Hi there!
 I'm Mimi! 👋

-## I'm a software engineer at Docker working on AI tooling and security
+## I'm a software engineer at Docker

+I'm working on AI tooling and security

 Before Docker, I was at Amazon Alexa SmartHome working on building custom LLMs